altamsh04/RoomieChat/README.md

-# RoomiChat
+# RoomieChat

-RoomiChat is a simple chat application built using Android, Firebase, and Java.
+RoomieChat is a simple chat application built using Android, Firebase, and Java.
 It allows users to join chat rooms, send and receive messages in real-time, and manage their chat room participation.

 ## Features